dotnet/docfx/Documentation/tutorial/intro_overwrite_files.md

 footer: <p>Footer for <code>microsoft.com/docfx/Contacts</code></p>
 ```

-`uid` for a *Overwrite Model* stands for the Unique IDentifier of the *Model* it will overwrite.
+`uid` for an *Overwrite Model* stands for the Unique IDentifier of the *Model* it will overwrite.
 So it is allowed to have multiple *Overwrite Section*s with YAML Header containing the same `uid`.
 For one *Overwrite File*, the latter *Overwrite Section* overwrites the former one with the same `uid`.
 For different *Overwrite File*s, the order of overwrite is **Undetermined**.
 So it is suggested to have *Overwrite Sections* with the same `uid` in the same *Overwrite File*.

 When processing *Conceptual File*s and *Metadata File*s, *Overwrite Model*s with the same `uid` are applied to the processed *Model*s.
 Different *Model*s have different overwrite principles, [Overwrite principles](#overwrite-principles) section describes the them in detail.